 Any other Judge to be utilised MUST BE ACCREDITED AT THE APPROPRIATE LEVEL by Equestrian Australia, the Show Horse Council of Australia or HSAA for the particular performance class(s) they have been requested. to Judge.
-Any Judge not from these panels Refer 35.1 with regard to invitations to Guest Judges.
+Any Judge not from these panels Refer 1.1Should this be 36.1? with regard to invitations to Guest Judges.